Coleman Hughes: Views

 In his 2024 book, The End of Race Politics: Arguments for a Colorblind America, Hughes argues that the aim of colorblindness is not to avoid "noticing" race but "to consciously disregard race as a reason to treat individuals differently and as a category on which to base public policy".

 Hughes says he formerly believed the premise of Black Lives Matter—that, in his words, "racist cops are killing unarmed Black people"—but now believes that the existence of racial bias in deadly shootings does not survive scrutiny once factors other than race are taken into account.
 He has cited research from Roland G. Fryer Jr. and Sendhil Mullainathan, among others, in support of his stance.
 On the murder of George Floyd, Hughes believes that "there was clearly reasonable doubt on whether Chauvin caused Floyd's death".

 Hughes has critiqued attempts to understand the Israeli–Palestinian conflict through parallels with colonialism, Jim Crow, and apartheid, arguing that a simplistic identification of the Black American struggle with that of the Palestinians does not do justice to Black history.
 He has suggested that the return of diaspora Jews bears closer comparison with the return of Black Americans to Liberia, adding that both movements are open to similar criticisms in retrospect.
 He believes that Israel's war in Gaza does not constitute a genocide and has debated the topic on The Joe Rogan Experience.

 Hughes voted for Joe Biden in the 2020 United States presidential election.
-He expressed a "quite fierce dislike of both parties" but said in 2023 that so far, he had only ever voted for Democrats.

-Hughes says he has no religious belief and does not believe in God.